-- Helps break down protein, construct non-essential amino acids and body cells, and change tryptophan into niacin.
+Vitamin 6 helps break down protein, make non-essential amino acids and body cells, and change tryptophan into niacin.

-- Helps produce seratonin (the “feel-good” brain chemical), insulin (the blood sugar balancer), hemoglobin (red blood cells), and antibodies (part of the immune system).
+It also helps produce serotonin (the “feel-good” brain chemical), insulin (the blood sugar balancer), hemoglobin (red blood cells), and antibodies (part of the immune system).

-- May help pregnant women combat morning sickness, with doctor supervision.
+Some research suggests it may help pregnant women combat morning sickness, but check with your doctor.

 Vitamin B7 (Biotin):

-- Helps make hormones; helps cells make energy from protein, fat, and carbohydrates.
+Biotin helps make hormones and helps cells make energy from protein, fat, and carbohydrates.

 Vitamin B9 (Folic Acid):

-- Helps make new body cells through production of DNA and RNA (the cell reproducers).
+You’ve probably heard of folic acid, especially if you’ve had a baby or two.
+Folic acid helps make new body cells through the production of DNA and RNA (the cell reproducers).

-- Fortification of foods has reduced neural tube defects (spine and brain) by 50% to 70%.
+Thankfully, the fortification of food with folic acid has reduced the incidence of neural tube defects like spina bifida by 50% to 70%.

 Vitamin B12 (Cobalamin):

-- Important to many body chemicals and to growth and development; helps cells use fats and proteins, and aids folate in red blood cell production.
+Vitamin B12 is important for growth and development.
+It helps our cells use fats and proteins, and helps folate in red blood cell production.

-- Children of vegan families are at high risk of deficiency, which can cause irreversible neurologic problems.
-Close attention to adequate food sources is important.
+Children of vegan families are at the high risk of B12 deficiency.
+In kids, an early deficiency can cause irreversible neurological problems.
+Close attention to adequate food sources of B12 is important.

-- Contrary to popular belief, it will not boost energy if amounts above recommendations are consumed.
+Contrary to popular belief, taking extra vitmain B12 will not boost energy.

-Due to the overlap of many functions and food sources, a deficiency of most B vitamins is a rare find, though not unheard of.
+There’s an overlap of vitamin B functions and many food sources that contain a variety of the B Complex vitamins.
+Hence, a deficiency of vitamin B complex for kids is a rare find, though not unheard of.

 A well-balanced diet is the best insurance policy your child can have.